-An international career, FA Cup title and 10 seasons of top-flight football later, and McArthur still credits his founding years for a remarkable ability to keep both feet on the ground in the face of rapid and unwavering success.
+An international career, FA Cup title and 11 seasons of top-flight football later, the Scotsman still credits his founding years for a remarkable ability to keep both feet on the ground in the face of rapid success.

 “There were a lot of temptations that I stayed away from,” he reflects.
 “Some of my family are still there, it’s part of their life, part of my life that will never, ever go and it’s one of the upbringings that will never let myself or anyone from that area get ahead of themselves.